 If you can visit in the spring, you’ll see the annual blooming of George Washington’s cherry trees that line the Potomac.

 If you’re an active person, take a biking tour all around Washington for 2-4 hours, during the day or evening.
 Hard to believe with all the traffic.
 Until you do it, you would never see the hidden paths and bikeways that let you get up close and personal to all the major sites.
 You even have a chance to spend a few minutes in each.
 Several bike tour companies offer locally guided trips so just Google to choose a tour company.

 In this day and age with so many online booking solutions, why use a Travel Advisor?
 You can visit our blog on that very topic for a full list of benefits, but here are a few compelling reasons to let a Fox Travel expert help you book your next vacation.

-As an American Express agency, you can use your AMEX points to pay for some or all of your travel.
+As an American Express agency, you can use your AMEX points to pay for some or all of your travel, including some amazing whale island tours.
 You will also get the benefit of our staffs combine 100+ years of experience planning and traveling to your destination.
 We know the secrets of faraway places and can recommend ideas and excursions you’d never think of.
 As an agency, we get perks and discounts that are not public and only available to travel agents.
 And perhaps best of all, we save you tons of time, ensure your budget goes as far as possible and it does not cost you a dime!